lolotrgeek/querier/README.md

 Make an API of APIs!

 ## Purpose
-Reduce calls to exterior APIs by caching data and re-reouting.
+Reduce calls to exterior APIs by caching data and re-rerouting.

 ## Pattern
 - setup queries, with parameters